rubatopy/rubato/docs/source/tutorials/platformer/step5.rst

 Right now, when you move around, you'll find that you quickly run out of jumps.
 This is because we implemented a 2 jump limit.
 However, once you run out of jumps, you can't do anything to reset your jump counter.
 We want this counter to be reset whenever you land on the ground.
-To do this, we will add a ground detection hitbox to the player, making sure to set the ``trigger`` parameter to true.
+To do that, we will add a ground detection hitbox to the player, making sure to set the ``trigger`` parameter to true.

-Making a hitbox a "trigger" prevents the hitbox from colliding.
-It will still detect collisions and call the relevant callbacks.
+Making a hitbox a ``trigger`` prevents the hitbox from resolving collisions in the rubato physics engine.
+It will still detect overlap and call the relevant callbacks.
 We will define a player_collide callback that will be called when the player's ground detector collides.
 When this happens, we use the provided collision :func:`Manifold <rubato.structure.gameobject.physics.engine.Manifold>` to make sure the other collider is a ground hitbox, that we are not already grounded, and that we are indeed falling towards the ground.
 That code looks like this:

-In :code:`shared.py` add the following code, deleting our sporadic adds, and adding a ground detector to the player:
+In :code:`shared.py`, add the following code:

 .. literalinclude:: ../../../../demo/platformer_stripped/shared.py
     :caption: shared.py